tytydraco/yessleep/out/Christmas_Nightmare_House.md

 The floor opened up in front of Joel, and a large, ornate office desk stacked with papers and writing implements rose up before him.

 The elves’ chanting ceased as Santa began to speak.
-“Joel Donaldson,” He announced in a tone was both businesslike and filled with malice.
+“Joel,” He announced in a tone was both businesslike and filled with malice.
 “You have been a naughty boy!
 You have been stealing from your employer, using your position as accountant to cook the books and move money from the business to your personal accounts.”

 “I’ve done no such thing!”
 Joel insisted.
 “Let me out of here!
 I swear to God I’m going to sue you into oblivion!”